metaplatform/meta-logger/README.md

 Message is formatted same way as to console.

-File target can be set for multiple files with different configuration.
+File target can be set for multiple files with different configurations.

 ```javascript
 logger.toFile(filename, {